16 Thanksgiving Self Care Ideas to Manage the Holiday Chaos

 It might sound too simple, but writing out all the things you need to do really does make it all feel manageable.
 If you leave a mental list of tasks floating around in your head, it’s going to be a lot to keep track of!

 Instead, just write out everything you need to do for the Thanksgiving holiday.
 You can do this stream of consciousness style, where you just allow the thoughts to flow and write them down as they come.
-Then, order them by number of importance, or in chronological order.
-Whichever applies best!

-4. Make a DIY Self Care Kit & Have it Handy
+7. Make a DIY Self Care Kit & Have it Handy

-Having a toolbox of all your go-to self care items that make you feel better in times of stress is a GAME CHANGER!
-Sometimes you’re just too stressed to even think about what would calm you down.
-A self care kit takes the thinking out of the equation because you’ve got everything already prepared at your fingertips!
+Sometimes you’re just too overwhelmed to even think about what would calm you down.
+A self care kit takes the thinking out of the equation because you’ve got everything already prepared at your fingertips.

 Your Thanksgiving self care kit can include things like…